14corman/mic-pred-feat-select/README.md

 1. Collect Fastas and MIC CSV file (put them in `data` folder)
 2. Run `python get_format_data.py`
 3. Zip up `train.libsvm` and put that in an S3 bucket
-4. Put `xgboost.ipynb` in Sagemaker, modify to point to `train.libsvm` and run all cells
+4. Put `xgboost.ipynb` in Sagemaker, modify to point to `train.zip` in S3, and run all cells
 5. Collect trained XGBoost model and control XGBoost model and put them in `output/models`
 6. Run `python xgboost_test.py` to get `feature_importance.csv` and test results for XGBoost models
 7. Use `feature_importance.csv` to modify `nn.py` with most important features (all features with importance >=10 in sorted order)